 - Check the Chain Brake Band

-Remove the plastic cover to the bar and chain, and inspect the chain brake band. this is the thin metal band that wraps in a circle around your clutch drum.
-Make sure there are no cracks or visible weak spots on the band, especially where it attaches to the mechanisms near the front of the saw.
+Remove the plastic cover to the bar and chain, and inspect the chain brake band.
+This is the thin metal band that wraps in a circle around your clutch drum.
+Ensure there are no cracks or visible weak spots on the band, especially where it attaches to the mechanisms near the front of the saw.
 If the brake band breaks, you’ll need to replace it.

 - Check the Clutch

 While you, despite everything, have the spread off, assess the grasp.
 Examine for wear on the focal point of the grasp, the grip drum, and the spring.

 Check your fuel channel, and clean it or replace it as essential.
 Wipe off the outside of your carburetor.

 Check the entirety of your wiring, links, fittings, and whatever else you can access to ensure everything’s associated appropriately.